SJW Group (NYSE:SJW) Issues FY 2022 Earnings Guidance

 SJW Group Increases Dividend

-The firm also recently declared a quarterly dividend, which will be paid on Thursday, December 1st.
-Stockholders of record on Monday, November 7th will be issued a dividend of $0.36 per share.
-This is an increase from SJW Group’s previous quarterly dividend of $0.19.
-The ex-dividend date is Friday, November 4th.
-This represents a $1.44 dividend on an annualized basis and a dividend yield of 2.06%.
-SJW Group’s payout ratio is currently 75.00%.
+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, December 1st.
+Investors of record on Monday, November 7th will be given a dividend of $0.36 per share.
+This represents a $1.44 dividend on an annualized basis and a yield of 2.05%.
+The ex-dividend date of this dividend is Friday, November 4th.
+This is a boost from SJW Group’s previous quarterly dividend of $0.19.
+SJW Group’s dividend payout ratio is 75.00%.

 Insiders Place Their Bets

-In other SJW Group news, Director Carl Guardino sold 1,175 shares of the business’s stock in a transaction dated Tuesday, September 20th.
-The stock was sold at an average price of $64.32, for a total value of $75,576.00.
-Following the completion of the sale, the director now owns 2,729 shares of the company’s stock, valued at $175,529.28.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-In related news, CAO James Patrick Lynch sold 803 shares of the business’s stock in a transaction dated Thursday, October 20th.
-The stock was sold at an average price of $63.47, for a total transaction of $50,966.41.
-Following the completion of the transaction, the chief accounting officer now owns 25,958 shares of the company’s stock, valued at approximately $1,647,554.26.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, Director Carl Guardino sold 1,175 shares of the business’s stock in a transaction dated Tuesday, September 20th.
-The stock was sold at an average price of $64.32, for a total value of $75,576.00.
-Following the transaction, the director now directly owns 2,729 shares of the company’s stock, valued at approximately $175,529.28.
+In other SJW Group news, Director Carl Guardino sold 1,175 shares of SJW Group stock in a transaction dated Tuesday, September 20th.
+The stock was sold at an average price of $64.32, for a total transaction of $75,576.00.
+Following the completion of the transaction, the director now owns 2,729 shares in the company, valued at approximately $175,529.28.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+In related news, CAO James Patrick Lynch sold 709 shares of SJW Group stock in a transaction dated Thursday, November 3rd.
+The stock was sold at an average price of $67.27, for a total value of $47,694.43.
+Following the completion of the transaction, the chief accounting officer now owns 25,249 shares in the company, valued at approximately $1,698,500.23.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+Also, Director Carl Guardino sold 1,175 shares of SJW Group stock in a transaction dated Tuesday, September 20th.
+The shares were sold at an average price of $64.32, for a total value of $75,576.00.
+Following the completion of the transaction, the director now owns 2,729 shares of the company’s stock, valued at approximately $175,529.28.
 The disclosure for this sale can be found here.
-Insiders sold 3,131 shares of company stock valued at $197,595 over the last quarter.
-Insiders own 0.40% of the company’s stock.
+In the last 90 days, insiders sold 3,840 shares of company stock valued at $245,289.
+0.40% of the stock is owned by company insiders.

 Hedge Funds Weigh In On SJW Group

-Large investors have recently made changes to their positions in the business.
-Jane Street Group LLC acquired a new position in shares of SJW Group during the 1st quarter worth about $759,000.
-Cubist Systematic Strategies LLC bought a new position in SJW Group during the second quarter valued at about $662,000.
-Hsbc Holdings PLC increased its stake in SJW Group by 23.9% during the first quarter.
-Hsbc Holdings PLC now owns 9,006 shares of the utilities provider’s stock valued at $634,000 after acquiring an additional 1,735 shares during the period.
-Sei Investments Co. increased its stake in SJW Group by 102.3% during the second quarter.
-Sei Investments Co. now owns 9,106 shares of the utilities provider’s stock valued at $568,000 after acquiring an additional 4,605 shares during the period.
-Finally, Vident Investment Advisory LLC increased its stake in SJW Group by 10.1% during the first quarter.
-Vident Investment Advisory LLC now owns 7,115 shares of the utilities provider’s stock valued at $495,000 after acquiring an additional 652 shares during the period.
-Institutional investors and hedge funds own 72.05% of the company’s stock.
+Several institutional investors and hedge funds have recently modified their holdings of SJW.
+Point72 Hong Kong Ltd purchased a new stake in SJW Group during the 2nd quarter worth approximately $28,000.
+DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main purchased a new stake in SJW Group during the 2nd quarter worth approximately $81,000.
+Advisor Group Holdings Inc. increased its stake in SJW Group by 55.8% during the 1st quarter.
+Advisor Group Holdings Inc. now owns 1,385 shares of the utilities provider’s stock worth $96,000 after buying an additional 496 shares in the last quarter.
+PNC Financial Services Group Inc. increased its stake in SJW Group by 1,384.2% during the 1st quarter.
+PNC Financial Services Group Inc. now owns 4,794 shares of the utilities provider’s stock worth $333,000 after buying an additional 4,471 shares in the last quarter.
+Finally, Quantbot Technologies LP boosted its holdings in shares of SJW Group by 315.2% during the 1st quarter.
+Quantbot Technologies LP now owns 5,398 shares of the utilities provider’s stock worth $375,000 after purchasing an additional 4,098 shares during the last quarter.
+Hedge funds and other institutional investors own 72.05% of the company’s stock.

 SJW Group, through its subsidiaries, provides water utility services in the United States.
 It engages in the production, purchase, storage, purification, distribution, wholesale, and retail sale of water and wastewater services.
 The company also provides non-tariffed services, including water system operations, maintenance agreements, and antenna site leases; contracted services and sewer operations to water utilities; and a Linebacker protection plan for public drinking water customers in Connecticut and Maine.